The Complete African Safari Guide

 One of the greatest travel experiences is to go on a safari in Africa (‘safari’ is a Swahili word from East Africa that means ‘journey’ or ‘travel’).
-Going on safari feels like wandering onto the set of a National Geographic documentary – the sight of acacia trees, magnificent sunrises and sunsets, and herds of animals roaming the plains is an experience that will stay in your memory for a very, very long time.
+Going on safari feels like wandering onto the set of a National Geographic documentary – the sight of acacia trees, magnificent sunrises and sunsets, and herds of roaming animals is an experience that will stay in your memory for a very, very long time.

-Adhere to all instructions by your safari guides and hosts whether you are in the camp or on a game drive – their primary concern is your safety and they have the experience to support it.
+Adhere to all instructions by your safari guides and hosts whether you are in the camp or on a game drive – their primary concern is your safety, and they have the experience to support it.
 If they tell you to not wander around your safari camp on your own – don’t do it.
-Never, ever leave a vehicle during a game drive unless given permission from your safari guide or driver.
+Never, ever leave a vehicle during a game drive unless permitted by your safari guide or driver.
 In most cases, if a wild animal is near and you are on the ground – don’t move.
 Elephants will pass you if you are motionlessness and if you run, predators automatically assume you are prey, even if you don’t smell like one.
 If you need to move away and you are in sight of an animal, do it slowly

 Where to Go on a Safari

 Some places are more famed for its wildlife than others.
-Chobe National Park in Botswana is famed for elephants, and so is to Samburu National Reserve in Kenya, South Luangwa in Zambia is known for its leopards, but the grandest of them all is the Maasai Mara/Serengeti ecoystem that straddles Tanzania and Kenya.
+Chobe National Park in Botswana is famed for elephants, and so is to Samburu National Reserve in Kenya, South Luangwa in Zambia is known for its leopards, but the grandest of them all is the Maasai Mara/Serengeti ecosystem that straddles Tanzania and Kenya.
 Every year 2 million animals (mostly wildebeest but also zebra and different antelopes) migrate between the northern and southern parts of this ecosystem, in what is termed ‘The Great Migration’.
 For a safari experience, nothing comes close to the spectacle of The Great Migration.

 My favourite places for an African safari:

 Animal Viewing – Maasai Mara National Reserve in Kenya during The Great Migration (July-October) nothing else comes close to this spectacle of 2 million animals searching for literally greener pastures.
 I saw more animals in the first half-hour of a game drive during The Great Migration than all my previous days of game drives combined.

 When to Go on a Safari

 The Green Season is the time when rains bring plenty of green.
-This is usually the cheapest time to visit a place.
+It is usually the cheapest time to visit a place.
 Sounds lovely, but there are some things to consider.
-The more it rains, the more foliage appears and the harder it is see animals.
+The more it rains, the more foliage appears and the harder it is to see animals.
 Due to the extra water, animals that usually gather around waterholes can find water elsewhere, thus making it even harder to find the animals.
 Remember, that in some places where the green season occurs (such as Kenya) parks will close to visitors because the dirt roads become impassable.
 If you are looking for natural beauty, the green season is an excellent time to go on safari, but if you are looking for wildlife, you may want to choose another time.

 Where to Stay on a Safari

 There are three different areas to stay when on safari.
 The first is to stay within the park.
 This puts you in the middle of the action and allows quick access to and from the wildlife viewing.
-Given the size of some of the larger parks (such as the Serengeti in Tanzania) this is the only option to consider as you would otherwise be too far away from the places where the animals gather.
+Given the size of some of the larger parks (such as the Serengeti in Tanzania), this is the only option to consider as you would otherwise be too far away from places where the animals gather.

 The second is to stay within a conservancy adjacent to major parks.
 The advantage of staying in conservancies attached to major parks is that they attract far less vehicular traffic.
 They charge an additional fee to enter, thus deterring many from coming in.
 During peak season some parks can become a traffic jam, whereas the adjacent conservancy has just as many animals but with only a handful of vehicles.
 I remember once on the Maasai Mara seeing a family of 3 cheetahs relaxing under the shade of a tree – and there were literally dozens of vehicles battling for the best position.
-However, only an hour earlier in a conservancy, our vehicle came across a lion feasting on a dead wildebeest and there were only 2 vehicles (including ours) to view this event.
+However, only an hour earlier in a conservancy, our vehicle came across a lion feasting on a dead wildebeest, and there were only 2 vehicles (including ours) to view this event.

 The third option is to stay outside the park.
 You do not need to stay in a park (and thus pay park fees) if you stay very close by – plus you can still enjoy animal viewing.
 We once stayed near to South Luangwa Park in Zambia – the park was located on the other side of the river.
 Because animals don’t recognise park boundaries, from the comfort of the camp we saw a leopard wander on the river bank, had a constant view of hippos, and elephants would often wander through the campsite at different times of the day.Read more: Saving Money for Travel

 Of all the sections on this page, this is one of the most important.
-Game drives are at the heart of a safari experience – and the more time you are in a vehicle searching for animals the better.
+Game drives are at the heart of a safari experience – and the more time you are in a vehicle searching for animals, the better.
 The best times for viewing are the 30 minutes before sunrise and 60 minutes after sunrise, as well as 60 minutes before sunset and 30 minutes after sunset.
 However, animals can be found at any time of the day.

 Look for camps that provide the most game drive time.
 Be aware that a number will only allow for 2 hours both at sunrise and sunset.
 These may be cheaper to stay at, but it is a false economy.
-For example, let’s say you have found a camp that costs you 400 US dollars per night, and they provide you with 4 hours of game drives per day (2 hours sunrise, 2 hours sunset), but there is another camp that charges 600 US dollars per night and they provide you with 8 hours per day (2 hours sunrise, 6 hours afternoon and sunset).
-Now consider the difference rates per hour for your game drives.
+For example, let’s say you have found a camp that costs you 400 US dollars per night, and they provide you with 4 hours of game drives per day (2 hours sunrise, 2 hours sunset), but there is another camp that charges 600 US dollars per night, and they provide you with 8 hours per day (2 hours sunrise, 6 hours afternoon and sunset).
+Now consider the different rates per hour for your game drives.
 In the first, your 400 US dollars for 4 hours of game drives equates to 100 US dollars per hour.
 But for the second, your 600 USD dollars for 8 hours of games drives equates 75 US dollars per hour – this is far better value.
-I will guarantee that if you are on game drives for less than 6 hours per day you will feel you are missing something.
+I will guarantee that if you are on game drives for less than 6 hours per day, you will feel you are missing something.

 One final piece of advice, it is far better to go on a game drive first and eat breakfast after you have finished your drive.
 Request if this is possible – and if it isn’t, find a camp that allows you to do this.
-That period half an hour either side of sunrise is when animals are most active.
+That period for half an hour, either side of sunrise is when animals are most active.
 For example, I stayed at a camp in Tsavo West in Kenya.
 We were told there would be a 06:00 departure (30 minutes before sunrise) for those who wanted it – and I was the only person who did.
-There was a wonderful variety and volume of animals to see – it was really special.
-Upon returning to the camp, I met other travellers who decided to take the later 06:30 departure and they told me ‘We didn’t see much at all’.
-That half hour was the difference between seeing a lot or only a few animals.
+There were wonderful variety and volume of animals to see – it was really special.
+Upon returning to the camp, I met other travellers who decided to take the later 06:30 departure, and they told me ‘We didn’t see much at all’.
+That half-hour was the difference between seeing a lot or only a few animals.

-Note that there is particular type of game drive called a Sundowner – this is when you head to a viewing point to watch a sunset with a drink of wine and some food.
+Note that there is a particular type of game drive called a Sundowner – this is when you head to a viewing point to watch a sunset with a drink of wine and some food.
 For those who want the African sunset experience, this is a fantastic way to end your day.
 However, if you love photography, you will find the sundowners to be frustrating.
-Whilst the animals are more active elsewhere, you are stuck on a hill waiting for a sunset.
+While the animals are more active elsewhere, you are stuck on a hill waiting for a sunset.

-Other Activities Whilst on a Safari
+Other Activities While on a Safari

 If you have the opportunity to visit a local village – then do so.
 Some camps make a real effort to increase your understanding of the different tribes that have lived on this land for hundreds and thousands of years.

 There are other ways to get around a park than being in a vehicle.
 Horse and camel safaris are available in certain areas, and though you see a lot less, the experience is incredible.
 I’ll always remember riding a horse toward a herd of zebra and could hear my horse and zebras communicating with each other as we got closer – truly remarkable.
-The photograph of the giraffe below was taken whilst sitting on a horse during a horse safari.
+The photograph of the giraffe below was taken while sitting on a horse during a horse safari.

 Type of Vehicles for Game Drives